SkyFly03/DLBDSEDE02-Data-Engineering/README.md

 ## Objective

 The goal of this project is to build a batch data ingestion system for environmental sensor data.
 The system includes data cleaning, transformation, and storage into a
-PostgreSQL database using Docker to ensure portability and reproducibility.
+PostgreSQL database using Docker for portability and reproducibility.

 ## Setup and Installation